bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 dark-pc$  WORKGROUP  (null)

 ```
-We have successfully extracted the credentials and the user `Dark` password is `Password01!`.
+We have successfully extracted the available credentials and the user `Dark` password is `Password01!`.

 ### Post Exploitation
 - Using the `hashdump` we can dump the password hashes.